fuzzylogicxx/fuzzylogic/posts/2021-03-27-a11y-is-not-extra-effort-for-people-with-disabilities.md

 Max follows up with:

 > This.
-A11y is not "extra effort for people with disabilities", it's just part of a well-crafted UI.
+A11y is not “extra effort for people with disabilities”, it‘s just part of a well-crafted UI.

 Couldn’t agree more, fellas.